marcuswestin/store.js/README.md

 Plugins
 -------

-Plugins provide additional common functionality that some people need, but not everyone:
+Plugins provide additional common functionality that some users might need:

 ### List of all Plugins